tykowale/tlox/README.md

 # TLox - TypeScript Lox Interpreter

 A TypeScript implementation of the Lox programming language from the book [Crafting Interpreters](https://craftinginterpreters.com/) by Robert Nystrom.
-This implementation follows a mixed OOP and FP approach rather than the pure object-oriented approach used in the book.

 ## Running the Interpreter